UT

 Typical Applications

-• Corrosion / erosion thickness surveys
+• Corrosion and erosion monitoring

-• Pressure vessel and boiler walls
+• Pressure vessel and boiler inspections

-• Pipeline and piping wall loss
+• Pipeline and process piping inspection

 • Detects internal flaws conventional surface methods miss